vankongv/slack-converter-html/README.md

-# slack-exporter-html
+# slack-converter-html
-A small TS node script to convert a slack channel JSON export into HTML.
+A small ts-node script to convert a slack channel JSON export into HTML.

+To run script: `ts-node slackParser.ts`